charleslaot/Listio/README.md

     User should be able to:
         + Login or Register(Sign Up) with email/username/Google/Facebook
         + Reset/recover their password
-        + Search & Filter the database/API for songs.
+        + Search & Filter the music API for songs.
         + Create/Read/Update/Delete playlists.
 (CRUD)
         + Play songs/playlist from the database/API and from other users
         + Put price to their playlist and sell it